FloreauLuca/floreauluca.github.io/aer_racers/blogpost_postmortem.md

 > Star Wars Pod Racer

-For the artistic direction, we received concept arts from Nicolas Vallée inspired by Porco Rosso.
+For the artistic direction, we received concept arts from Nicolas Vallee inspired by Porco Rosso.
 However, following a lack of communication of our art, we have some misunderstandings concerning the concept art produced.

 <img src="data/concept_art.jpg" width="300" alt="Concept Arts">